Pleopeltis polypodioides

 -

-The Resurrection Fern of the SE USA is Pleopeltis michauxii, but it has long been mistakenly called P. polypodioides.
-The latter name is now applied only to the Resurrection Ferns of Mexico and Tropical America.
+The resurrection fern of the Southeastern USA is Pleopeltis michauxii, but it has long been mistakenly called P. polypodioides.
+The latter name is now applied only to the resurrection ferns of South Florida and the American Tropics.

 VIDEO Created by NC State Extension's Homegrown series featuring Mark Weathington, Director of JC Raulston Arboretum.